We’ll be comparing two Chinese-made robot vacuums in detail, the 360 S6 versus the Roborock S5 Max.

 360, for some reason, didn’t add the invisible wall in the S6 version of the app.

-It limits usability and should consider adding this feature to compete with Roborock.
+It limits usability, and the 360 company should consider adding this feature to compete with Roborock.

-360 has the advantage here as it can save up to 10 map levels.
+360 has the advantage here: it can save up to 10 map levels.